tbensky/Prolog-CLP/README.md

 ```

-Interesting, it can also be used to *generate* lists that follow the rules of the terminators:
+And, as we've already seen, it can also be used to *generate* lists that follow the rules of the terminators:

 ```prolog
 ?- gen_ab(X,[1,2,3]).